Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 2. You can lose up to $3,000 per year if you don’t isolate your house.

-Both promise you the same gain.
+Both result in the same monetary outcome.
 But the second phrasing is the one that activates our scarcity sensor.
-Here’s why.
+And here’s why.

 What’s the problem with scarcity?

-You could argue that scarcity creates focusing illusion, which is when your mind attaches too much importance to one factor instead of looking at all available data points.
+You could argue that scarcity creates focusing illusion; that is, when your mind attaches too much importance to one factor instead of looking at all available data points.

-Your mental bandwidth can only handle so much simultaneously, and if you focus on the things you don’t have, you can’t think clearly about anything else.
-And this causes you to both act and have thoughts that goes against you, as you’ll see in the next part.
+Your mental bandwidth can only handle so much simultaneously; if you focus on the things you don’t have, you can’t think clearly about anything else.
+This causes you to act and think irrationally, as you’ll see in the next section.

 Fear of Missing Out